How to Position Workbench & Station Supplies for Order Pickers and Packers

 - The area behind the worker

-These further break down into 8 “reach zones”.
+These further break down into 8 “reach zones” for ease of supply availability and ergonomics.